Chapter 4 Unbroken Stare

 "I picked it just for you."

-The words landed harder than they should have.
+The words hurt more than they should have.

 And somehow, that made everything worse.